GrzegorzKozub/tulipany/README.md

 **Changes when iterating**

 * When handling a scheduled start auction command, the scheduler creates a new schedule to decrement the current price.
 Is this idea error-prone?
-Would it be better to setup the whole schedule for all decrements up front and potentially remove it when the auction ends?
+Would it be better to setup the whole schedule for all increments up front and potentially remove it when the auction ends?
 Probably it would also simplify the code and allow better SRP.
 Let's remove Decrement Scheduled then and redefine Auction Scheduled from the previous section.

 #### Bidder lists and views auctions